DISP6D: Disentangled Implicit Shape and Pose Learning for Scalable 6D Pose Estimation: Introduction

+We present DISP6D $-$ an approach to train a single network that processes more objects simultaneously (Fig.~\ref{fig:framework}).
+As we build on the auto-encoding framework \cite{sundermeyer2019augmented}, objects do not need category labels and the symmetry ambiguity is automatically handled.
+Meanwhile, we extend \cite{sundermeyer2019augmented} by \textit{disentangling} object shape and pose in the latent representation; therefore we avoid per-object decoders and reduce the network training complexity significantly.
+The disentanglement allows the latent pose code of an arbitrary object to be compared with a pose codebook indexed by canonical rotations for retrieval of the object rotation (see Figs.~\ref{fig:motivate},~\ref{fig:framework}), where the learned latent poses are more accurate for RGB-based pose estimation than codes mixing shape and pose information.

-While the pipeline seems trivially applicable to many objects, the variation in symmetries of objects makes it impossible to generate a pose codebook for all kind of objects from canonically aligned rotations only.
-For example, the cup in Fig.~\ref{fig:motivate} has distinctive codes for representing the left and right views, but the rotational symmetry of the bottle demands an identical code for the two views.
+Learning such a disentangled representation faces a critical challenge: the different symmetries of objects do not admit one pose codebook applicable to all objects.
+To understand this difficulty, consider that the cup in Fig.~\ref{fig:motivate} has distinctive codes for representing the left and right views, but the rotational symmetry of the bottle demands an identical code for the two views.
 This exemplifies the frequent infeasibility of disentangling an input image into \textit{independent} latent factors by a neural network \cite{bouchacourt2021addressing}, the factors being shape and pose in our case.

-To cope with this problem, we model the shape-pose dependency by introducing a conditioned block that \textit{re-entangles} the shape and rotation information and generates an object-conditioned pose codebook, against which the query latent pose code is compared for pose retrieval.
-In addition, to facilitate generalization to novel objects, we take advantage of the separated latent shape space and apply contrastive metric learning, which encourages objects with similar geometry to have similar shape codes.
-By training the system with diverse shapes and categories, unseen objects can be robustly processed by referring to similar training objects with proximate latent shape codes.
+To solve this dependent disentanglement problem, we model the shape-pose dependency by introducing a module that \textit{re-entangles} the shape and rotation and generates an object-conditioned pose codebook respecting the object symmetry, against which the query latent pose code is compared for pose retrieval.
+In addition, to facilitate generalization to novel objects, we take advantage of the decoupled latent shape space and apply contrastive metric learning, which encourages objects with similar geometry to have similar shape codes.
+By training the system with diverse shapes, novel objects can be robustly processed by referring to similar training objects with proximate latent shape codes.

-Our technical contribution in this paper for solving the 6D pose estimation problem can be summarized as follows: \begin{enumerate} \item[(1)] disentanglement of shape and pose to enhance the scalability of the pose prediction to a wide range of object shapes and classes;

-\item[(2)] re-entanglement of shape and pose, which makes the pose space conditioned on object shape to respect the particular symmetry of each object instance;

-\item[(3)] learning the metric shape space by a contrastive prior, so that the similarity of objects with diverse shapes and semantic categories can be captured and leveraged for generalizing to unseen objects.